 Back up first.
 Copy your whole world folder somewhere safe before replacing anything.
 This tool only reads the file you give it, but a backup costs nothing.

-Your file never leaves your computer.
-Everything runs in your browser; this page makes no network requests with your file.
+Your files never leave your computer.
+Everything runs in your browser; this page makes no network requests with your data.

 Hardcore death is not deletion.
 The world, your builds and your chests are all still there; Minecraft just locks the save in Spectator mode so you can look but never play.